Centennial OHV Trailhead

 Frequently Asked Questions

-Do I need a permit to ride ATVs at the Centennial OHV Trailhead?
+Do I need a permit to ride the Centennial OHV Trail?

 Helmet use is strongly recommended and may be required for minors under Florida law.
-USDA Forest Service rules also require OHV operators to have a spark arrestor on their vehicle.
-Riders should follow all federal, state, and local regulations.
-The Forest Service may enforce safety gear requirements, so always check current rules on the USDA website or contact the Ocala National Forest ranger district.
+USDA Forest Service rules require OHV operators to have a spark arrestor on their vehicle.
+Follow all federal, state, and local OHV safety regulations.

-What is the best time of year to ride OHV trails in Ocala National Forest?
+What is the best time of year to ride?

-The ideal riding season is October through April, when temperatures are cooler (50s–70s°F), humidity is lower, and trail conditions are generally firmer and drier.
-Summer months bring intense heat, high humidity, and frequent afternoon thunderstorms that can make trails muddy and riding uncomfortable.
-Always check trail conditions before heading out, as heavy rain can temporarily close sections.
+October through April is the ideal riding season: cooler temperatures (50s–70s°F), lower humidity, firmer/drier trail conditions.
+Summer brings intense heat, high humidity, and frequent afternoon thunderstorms that can make trails muddy and riding uncomfortable.
+Always check trail conditions before heading out; heavy rain can temporarily close sections.

-How do I get to the Centennial OHV Trailhead in Ocala National Forest?
+How do I get to the Centennial OHV Trailhead?

-The Centennial OHV Trailhead is located within Ocala National Forest, accessible via SR 19 or SR 40 depending on your approach.
-Since exact GPS coordinates can vary by mapping service, it is best to check the USDA Forest Service Ocala National Forest website or call the Lake George Ranger District at (352) 669-3153 for current directions and trailhead status before your trip.
+The Centennial OHV Trailhead is in the Ocala National Forest, accessible via SR 19 or SR 40.
+Because exact GPS coordinates can vary by mapping service, check the USDA Forest Service Ocala National Forest website or call the Lake George Ranger District at (352) 669-3153 for current directions and trailhead status before your trip.